PUWER: a short guide to work equipment safety regulations

-- is CE marked
+- Is either CE or UKCA marked

-- comes with a Declaration of Conformity
+- Comes with a Declaration of Conformity

-- is provided with instructions in English
+- Is provided with instructions in English

-- is free from obvious defects – and that it remains so during its working life
+- Is free from obvious defects – and that it remains so during its working life

 When providing mobile work equipment, you must ensure that:

-- where employees are carried, the equipment is suitable for that purpose
+- Where employees are carried, the equipment is suitable for that purpose

-- the risks from rolling over are minimised, and any person being carried is protected in the event of fall or rollover.
+- The risks from rolling over are minimised, and any person being carried is protected in the event of fall or rollover.
 This should include protection against crushing, through the provision of a suitable restraint and a rollover protection system

-- self-propelled equipment can be controlled safely with braking devices, adequate driver vision and, where necessary, lighting
+- Self-propelled equipment can be controlled safely with braking devices, adequate driver vision and, where necessary, lighting

-- measures are taken to prevent any risks from drive shafts that power accessories attached to mobile work equipment, by using adequate guards
+- Measures are taken to prevent any risks from drive shafts that power accessories attached to mobile work equipment, by using adequate guards

 - When providing power presses for working on cold metal, you must thoroughly examine them and their safeguards before first putting them into use, and periodically afterwards.
 This means you must ensure that the inspection and testing of guards and protection devices is carried out by a competent person at frequent intervals, and that records of these examinations, inspections and tests are kept.